No. 41 Help a plant grow

 - Plant seasonally - make sure you plant the right thing at the right time of year.
 Some plants will only grow at certain times of the year.

-- If you've bought seeds, then follow the instructions on the packet about the types of soil, temperatures and how deep to plant the seeds.
-All of that information is there to help give you the best chance of growing happy plants.
+- If you've bought seeds, follow the instructions on the packet about the types of soil, temperatures and how deep to plant the seeds.

-- Don’t forget the water.
-Watering your plant is very important to help it grow, so try and remember.
+- Watering your plant is very important to help it grow, so try and remember.
 In hotter months, you might need to water every day.